OTCv8/otcv8botserver/README.md

 ```

 ### Using it
-If you want to use your bot server in bot, before calling BotServer.init set BotServer.url, for example
+If you want to use your bot server in bot, before calling BotServer.init set BotServer.url, for example:
 ```
 BotServer.url = "ws://127.0.0.1:8000/"
 BotServer.init(name(), "test_channel")